Anwar Ibrahim sodomy trials: Corruption accusations

-In 1998, a book, 50 Dalil Kenapa Anwar Tidak Boleh Jadi PM ("50 Reasons Why Anwar Cannot Become Prime Minister") was circulated among members of the United Malays National Organisation (UMNO) General Assembly, containing graphic allegations as well as accusations of corruption against Anwar.
+In 1998, a book, 50 dalil mengapa Anwar tidak boleh jadi PM ("50 Arguments Why Anwar Shouldn't Be Prime Minister") was circulated among members of the United Malays National Organisation (UMNO) General Assembly, containing graphic allegations as well as accusations of corruption against Anwar.

 Anwar's sacking from office

 Anwar was fired from the Cabinet on 2 September 1998, amid police reports that he was under investigation.
 The following day, he was expelled from UMNO.
 Munawar Anees, Anwar's former speechwriter, and Sukma Darmawan Sasmita Atmadja, Anwar's adoptive brother, were arrested under suspicion of engaging in homosexual acts.
 Five days later, they were given a jail sentence of six months after pleading guilty to "unnatural sex" with Anwar.
 They later recanted their confessions, and appealed the sentence, claiming to have been coerced into pleading guilty.
 Anees made a statutory declaration to that effect.
 However, Munawar's appeal was rejected by the High Court on 29 October 2008 upholding his guilty sentence.
-Two of Anwar's secretaries, Ezam Mohamad and Mohamad Azmin Ali, were both held separately as part of police investigations into the "50 Reasons" book.
+Two of Anwar's secretaries, Ezam Mohamad and Mohamad Azmin Ali, were both held separately as part of police investigations into the "50 Arguments" book.
 Both were later released.